turingschool-projects/monocle/README.md

 In Rails console, run the following command to load individual files from data:
 `SeedFixtureData.run("data/formatted_for_rake/<filename>")`

-From the command line, load all the available data files using:
+From the command line, load all the available data files using:<br> `rake db:seed_all_data_files`

-`rake db:seed_all_data_files`